 Nishi-iru, Higashinotouin, Kamijuzuyamachi-dori, Shimogyo-ku

-With the above ryokans you not only get to save money, you also get to step out of the standard hotel routine and into a different experience.
+With the above ryokans you not only get to save money, you also get to step out of the standard hotel routine and into a different experience that is 100% Japanese.

 If you’re looking to do any travelling around Japan, I highly recommend picking up a JRailPass.
 Keep in mind that you’ll need to purchase it before your trip and ship it to your home.